medvedewDmitry/medvedewDmitry/README.md

 Here you can see my little favorite projects.

-I am open to communication and will be glad to exchange experiences with those who are also interested in this.
+I am open to communication and will be glad to exchange experiences with those who are also interested in this  😉.

 My telegram: https://t.me/medvedew_dmitry